-Allisyn Arm was born and raised in Los Angeles, California, and has been steadily working in the entertainment industry for 19 years as an actress.
-She is well-known as the mousy high school-er, Heather, on the hit NBC show “A.P.
+Allisyn Snyder was born and raised in Los Angeles, California, and has been steadily working in the entertainment industry for 19 years as an actress.
+She is well-known as the mousy high school-er, Heather, on the NBC show “A.P.
 Bio,” and for her series regular role of Zora in the hit Disney shows “Sonny with a Chance” and “So Random.”
 Allisyn was always fascinated by the directors' work, and yearned to one day express her artistic creativity through that channel.
-Arm graduated high school at age 15 and began studying cinematography at Glendale Community College.
+She graduated at age 15 and began studying cinematography at Glendale Community College.
 In 2014, she developed a YouTube personality named Astrid Clover and has produced over 250 episodes of the web series which has a loyal following.
 Allisyn started producing films in 2015 alongside her now-husband, Dylan Snyder, forming Watch The Footage (WTF) Productions with producer Bob Morrison, and fellow filmmaker Bryan Morrison.
 Several WTF shorts have gained distribution through Mali Elfman's Fun Size Horror (FSH) and can be found on Amazon as part of FSH's Shocktale Party series.
 Snyder's short films have received accolades at over 30 festivals, including Independent Shorts Awards where she was awarded the Platinum Award for Best Director (Female) in 2019 for her work on "Nasty Habits."

 Bryan Morrison is an editor and cinematographer originally from Frederick, Maryland.
 Morrison started to produce his own films as a teenager, and after graduating, enrolled in the University of North Carolina School of the Arts filmmaking program with a concentration in Picture Editing and Sound Design.
 In 2016, he visited Los Angeles over the summer to work on “Strangers,” a short film written and directed by Allisyn Arm.
 Morrison and Arm's working synergies were immediately evident, and their shared passion for filmmaking quickly developed into a tradition, with him flying out every summer to work with Arm and her small crew.
 In 2018, he graduated UNCSA and moved to Los Angeles permanently to follow his dreams.
 Some of Morrison’s credits include “Dead Leaf Butterfly” (2018), “Roaches 2: The Rescue” (2018), “It’s Just A Story” (2017), “Your Mother’s A Whore!”
 (2017), and “Weeji” (2017).
 Morrison won the Silver Award for Best Editing in Independent Shorts Awards 2019 for his work on "Nasty Habits."

 Dylan Snyder co-manages Watch The Footage Productions and has experience in many departments.
 He’s worked as a 1st A.D. in three Watch The Footage films, and had his directing debut in 2018 on “Dead Leaf Butterfly,” where he won International Independent Film Awards Silver Winner for Best Director.
 Snyder also has an extensive acting resume and is recognizable from his work on Disney XD’s hit series “Kickin’ It.”
 Beginning his acting career in community theatre at the age of four, Snyder is known for his acting, singing, and dancing abilities, starring as Young Tarzan in the 2006 Broadway musical, “Tarzan,” and as Timmy in the 2009 feature film, “Life During Wartime.”
 He recently starred in films “Flock of Flour” and “Crabs,” and co-starred in the season 3 premiere of “Better Call Saul.”
 Snyder took home Best Director (Male) at Indie Short Fest 2020 for his work on “Room 566,” which was also awarded Best Horror Short.